-- The employer pays the salary, allowances and payments for extra services on a monthly basis. - 2.
-When the salary, an allowance, as referred to in articles 3.8, holiday pay or year-end bonus needs to be calculated over a part of a calendar month, the sum will be determined per day by dividing the monthly sum by the number of days of the relevant calendar month. - The first and second paragraphs may be varied, if the employer believes that particular 3. circumstances give rise thereto. - The employee will receive no remuneration for the time during which he, contrary to his 4. obligations, intentionally neglects to fulfil his function. - The employer can suspend the employee for a maximum of 10 days as a disciplinary 5. measure without retention of salary if the employee, in the opinion of the employer, behaves repeatedly or seriously culpably. - Every year in May, employees are entitled to pay of 8% of their remuneration.
-Parties have 6. agreed that the accrual of holiday pay is at least €132.57 per month.
-Upon termination of the employment the holiday pay accrued until termination will be paid with the last salary payment. - Every year in December, employees are entitled to a year-end bonus of 8.33% of their received pay.
+- 1. The employer pays the salary, allowances and payments for extra services on a monthly basis. - 2.
+When the salary, an allowance, as referred to in articles 3.8, holiday pay or year-end bonus needs to be calculated over a part of a calendar month, the sum will be determined per day by dividing the monthly sum by the number of days of the relevant calendar month. - 3.
+The first and second paragraphs may be varied, if the employer believes that particular circumstances give rise thereto. - 4.
+The employee will receive no remuneration for the time during which he, contrary to his obligations, intentionally neglects to fulfil his function. - 5.
+The employer can suspend the employee for a maximum of 10 days as a disciplinary measure without retention of salary if the employee, in the opinion of the employer, behaves repeatedly or seriously culpably. - 6.
+Every year in May, employees are entitled to pay of 8% of their remuneration.
+The accrual for a full working week is at least the statutory minimum holiday pay per month.
+Upon termination of the employment the holiday pay accrued until termination will be paid with the last salary payment. - 7.
+Every year in December, employees are entitled to a year-end bonus of 8.33% of their received pay.
 For employment for part of the year and for part-time employment, the year-end bonus is adjusted in proportion (monthly accrual).
 If the employment ends during the year, payment will be made in the last month of the employment.